Delaware Court Records

 Can I get a Felony Removed from a Court Record in Delaware?

-- The plaintiff or prosecutor enters a nolle prosequi i.e. all charges related to the case are dismissed
+- The plaintiff or prosecutor enters a nolle prosequi (voluntarily dismissing all charges related to the case).

-- The court discharged the accused from probation after fulfilling conditions of the probation
+- The court discharges the individual from probation after they meet all the conditions for probation.

 - The individual has no pending criminal charges

-- The individual is no longer serving the sentence and has paid all fines
+- The individual finishes serving the sentence and pays all fines

-- If the individual has no subsequent or prior conviction for at least 7 years since the date of the felony conviction or day of release, whichever is later.
+- The individual must not have had any subsequent or prior conviction for at least seven years following the date of the felony conviction or the day of release, whichever date is later

-- The felony the individual was convicted of was not listed in (Del.
-Code. § 11–4201(c)) or was not a sexual or physical assault crime.
+- The felony conviction was not for a crime listed in (Delaware Code § 11–4201(c)) or a sexual or physical assault crime.

 - Aggravated menacing